Subscribe by email

 Professor Olver’s expertise is widely sought across the sector and by government.
 He is a member of the Advisory Council for Cancer Australia (the Federal Government’s cancer control agency) and the Board of the National Breast and Ovarian Cancer Centre, a number of grants and ethics committees and holds several honorary academic and clinical posts.

 His main research interests are new anti-cancer drug studies, symptom control, bioethics and psycho-oncology.
-He has authored more than 200 journal articles, 19 book chapters and two books, as well as co-editing two books.
+He has authored more than 200 journal articles, 22 book chapters and three books, as well as co-editing two books.

 A regular commentator on cancer issues in Australia and internationally, Professor Olver has appeared on television news, current affairs and breakfast programs on all networks, as well as radio, in major newspapers and magazines, and medical media.

 For an interview with Professor Ian Olver, please contact Cancer Council Australia's Media Manager on (02) 8063 4153.

 Professor Stewart is an internationally recognised expert in all aspects of environmental carcinogenesis (cancer causation), including the investigation of cancer clusters and medico-legal aspects of tobacco smoke-induced cancer.

 He has had extensive advisory involvement with International Agency for Research on Cancer and co-edited the World Cancer Report for the World Health Organisation.
 In 2008 Professor Stewart published a new approach to qualitative assessment of carcinogenic risks.

 A member of the Council of the Clinical Oncological Society of Australia and an advisor to the National Breast and Ovarian Cancer Centre, Professor Stewart has had a close association with Cancer Council Australia for more than 25 years.
 Currently, he is a member of the Editorial Board of the Council’s professional journal Cancer Forum.